Manitoba Water and Wastewater Training

 The courses generally run in May-June and September-October of each year and may be delivered inside or outside of Winnipeg, depending on the needs of the client.
 The Water and Wastewater Refresher courses do not include the cost of the Manitoba certification exams.

-All Water and Wastewater Manitoba exams must be arranged and registered by Manitoba Conservation.
-All students must register seven days in advance of scheduled exam dates.
+All Water and Wastewater Certification exams must be arranged with Manitoba Sustainable Development, as per the information on the course schedule.
+All students must register fourteen days in advance of scheduled exam dates.

 For information regarding contractual water and wastewater treatment training: